Marie Michael Library

 Violence and Conflict

-- Endling Violence against women, resources from UNIFEM.
+- Ending violence against women, resources from UNIFEM.

 - Whittington, S., et al. (2005).
 The impact of conflict on women and girls in West and Central Africa and the UNICEF response.
-New York: UNICEF.
+UNICEF.
 (306K pdf)

 - ARROW – Asian-Pacific Resource and Research Centre for Women promotes women’s health and rights.